prof18/marcogomiero.com/content/posts/drafts/kmm-shared-app-architecture.md

 ---
 layout: post
-title:  "CHANGEME - Exploring Kotlin Multiplatform app architecture with Jetpack Compose and SwiftUI"
+title:  "Choosing the right architecture for a project with Kotlin Multiplatform, Jetpack Compose and SwiftUI"
-date:   2020-09-06
+date:   2020-10-12
 show_in_homepage: true
 draft: true
 tags: [Kotlin Multiplatform]
 ---

 Recently, I've started to work on (yet another) side project: Money Flow.
-As the name suggests, this is an application to help me tracking all the expenses and the incomes.
+As the name suggests, this is an application to help me track all the expenses and the incomes.
 I've thought and designed it almost a year ago and only now I've found the time to start writing code.

-{{< figure src="/img/kmm-app-arch/app-design.png" caption=“First design iteration, it will change a bit”>}}
+{{< figure src="/img/kmm-app-arch/app-design.png" caption=“A first design iteration, that will change a bit”>}}

 And I’ve decided to make this project a personal playground for a Kotlin Multiplatform mobile app.
 Money Flow will be an Android, iOS and MacOS application with a common business logic written in Kotlin.
 And I’ve decided to use the new declarative way to do UI: Jetpack Compose for Android (still in alpha when I’m writing this article) and SwiftUI for iOs/MacOS (that is officially stable, but still causes some headache in big projects - I’ll probably write about my experience soon - ).

 So, after setting up the project, I started to think about the architecture of the Home Screen.

-> This article will be a sort of journal that describes all the decisions and the thoughts that I’ve made to come up with a solution that really satisfies me.
-In this way I want to be helpful to all the people that are in this decision process.
+> This article will be a sort of journal that describes all the decisions and the thoughts that I’ve made to come up with a solution that satisfies me.
+In this way, I want to be helpful to all the people that are in this decision process.

-I the first place, I’ve thought to go with a MVVM approach, with a platform specific ViewModel defined in the native part.
-But I wanted to share more code as possible so I’ve decided to switch to an MVP architecture with Model, (abstract) View and Presenter defined in the common code.
+In the first place, I’ve thought to go with a MVVM approach, with a platform-specific ViewModel defined in the native part.
+But I wanted to share more code as possible so I’ve decided to switch to an MVP architecture with Model, (abstract) View and Presenter all defined in the common code.

-The Model is a sealed class that contains the different states: a loading state, an error state and a “success state” that contains all the info needed to render the HomeScreen.
+The Model is a sealed class that contains the different states: a loading state, an error state and a “success state” with all the info needed to render the HomeScreen.

 ```kotlin
 sealed class HomeModel {